 The Basilica itself is free to enter, although you would probably be guilted into leaving a small donation.
-Oh, and for just HUF 3200 ($8,70), you can explore the treasury and then go up to the cupola, to view the sweeping city landscape from above, which will take your breath away.
+Oh, and for just HUF 3200 ($8,70), you can explore the treasury and then go up to the cupola to view the sweeping city landscape from above, which will take your breath away.

 The Buda side of the city is famous for two things: being pretty hilly and also being home to the famous castle of the Hungarian kings.
 This structure is absolutely mesmerizing at night, shining with the glow of hundreds of golden lights.
 If you decide to do some walking while looking at different pieces of art, the castle will gladly assist you with that: nowadays it serves as a public gallery.
-The castle holds special appeal for museum and art enthusiasts as it’s home to the Hungarian National Gallery, the Historical Budapest Museum and the Szecsenyi Library.
+The castle holds special appeal for museum and art enthusiasts as it’s home to the Hungarian National Gallery, the Historical Budapest Museum and the National Széchényi Library.

-The most expensive ticket will cost you HUF 1800 ($5.50 USD) per person.
+The most expensive ticket will cost you HUF 3500 ($10) per person.
 Guests can use the famous funicular (3000 HUF/$8,40 for return ticket) or walk up to the castle for free, but here’s a tip: there’s an elevator on the left at the foot of the hill that’s also free.
 You’re welcome!

-Oh, where should I even start..
-My friend, who lives in Budapest, once told me that since she moved to Budapest, she’s worn her swimsuit possibly 50 times more often than she’d done in her whole life!
+Oh, where should we even start..
+Our friend, who lives in Budapest, once told me that since she moved to Budapest, she’s worn her swimsuit possibly 50 times more often than she’d done in her whole life!

-People in Budapest go to the baths to swim, relax, get a massage, chat with friends or even for a romantic date.
-In fact, these places are so popular that you might find it difficult to choose between them, so I’ll help you out:
+People in Budapest go to the baths to swim, relax, get a massage, chat with friends or even have a romantic date.
+In fact, these places are so popular that you might find it difficult to choose where to start, so we’ll help you out:

-- The usual choice of tourists is Szechenyi bath, but… Don’t get me wrong, it’s a very nice place to visit, but if you don’t want other thousands of tourists sitting on top of you, it’s best to avoid this specific bath.
+- The usual choice of tourists is the Széchenyi Baths, but… Don’t get us wrong, it’s a very nice place to visit, but if you don’t want thousands of tourists sitting on top of you, it’s best to avoid this specific bath.
 If you don’t mind the crowds and want to get your party on, come to “sparties” — weekends’ nights DJ experiences!

-Prices for baths vary—yet, in general, a ticket for the whole day will cost you around HUF 4000 ($12 USD).
+Prices for baths vary—yet, in general, a ticket for the whole day will cost you around HUF 9400 ($27).

 Party District, a.k.a.
 “District VII”